 - Abnormal lung sounds as a result of inflammation

 - Low blood oxygen levels, which cause the skin to turn a blue color (cyanosis)

 People with hantavirus are admitted to the hospital, often to the intensive care unit (ICU).

 Hantavirus is a serious infection that gets worse quickly.
 Lung failure can occur and may lead to death.
-Even with aggressive treatment, more than half of people who have this disease in their lungs die.
+Even with aggressive treatment, more than one-half of people who have this disease in their lungs die.

 Complications of hantavirus may include: